ampproject/amphtml/ads/weborama.md

   - Creatives served over HTTP.
 - Click and impression trackers can't be added to the tag.
 They need to be added through Weborama's ad platform: WCM.
 - At the moment we don't support dynamic resizing of the iframe.
 Support for this will be added on request.

+## Support

+If you have any questions, please refer to your contact at Weborama.
+Otherwise you can contact our TIER 2 support:

+- E: tier2support@weborama.nl
+- T: +31 (0) 20 52 46 690